-This is the first set of the Company's annual financial statements in which IFRS 15 Revenue from Contracts with Customers have been applied.
-Changes to significant accounting policies are described in Note 2(b).
+This is the first set of the Company's annual financial statements in which IFRS 16 Leases has been applied.
+The related changes to significant accounting policies are described in Note 5.

 The Company has applied the temporary exemption from IFRS 9 Financial Instruments as permitted by IFRS 4 Insurance Contracts and has not previously adopted any version of IFRS 9, including the requirements from the presentation of gains and losses on financial liabilities designated as at FVTPL, for annual periods beginning before 1 January 2018.
-Company plans to have a single date of initial application of 1 January 2021 for whole IFRS 9.
+Company plans to have a single date of initial application of 1 January 2023 for whole IFRS 9.

-The Company does not prepare consolidated financial statements based on IFRS 10 Consolidated Financial Statements as the Company itself is a partially-owned subsidiary of another entity and its other owners have been informed about, and do not object to, the Company not preparing consolidated financial statements; the Company's debt or equity instruments are not traded in a public market; the Company did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market; the intermediate parent VIG produces consolidated financial statements available for public use that comply with EU IFRS.
+The Company has not prepared consolidated financial statements based on IFRS 10 Consolidated Financial Statements as the Company itself is a partially-owned subsidiary of another entity and its other owners have been informed about, and do not object to, the Company not preparing consolidated financial statements; the Company's debt or equity instruments are not traded in a public market; the Company did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market; the intermediate parent VIG produces consolidated financial statements available for public use that comply with EU IFRS.
 The consolidated financial statements of VIG can be obtained from the VIG Group web site www.vig.com.